grazianomita/machine_learning_interpretability_papers/README.md

 # Model Interpretability
 This is a public collection of papers related to machine learning (ML) model interpretability.
-Someone might think that ML interpretability is a recent field: nothing more wrong!
-Throughout the history of machine learning, researchers have always proposed methods that are interpretable or can "explain things in human-understandable terms"!
-Unfortunately it is very hard to make an exhaustive list of works because many papers, especially the oldest ones, had not the word "interpretable/interpretability/explainability" in the title.
-Thus, the works reported here are just a small subset of what has been done in the field (and I personally read), and refers to sub-areas of model interpretability.
+Someone might think that ML interpretability is a recent field, however, throughout the history of machine learning, researchers have always proposed methods that are interpretable or can "explain things in human-understandable terms"!
+Unfortunately,  making an exhaustive list of works is complicated because many papers, especially the oldest ones, had not the word "interpretable/interpretability/explainability" in the title.
+The works reported here represent a small subset of what has been done in the field (and I personally read).

+**You can find additional references in my PhD Thesis.
+You could give it a read if you are interested in the topic: [TOWARD INTERPRETABLE MACHINE LEARNING, WITH APPLICATIONS TO LARGE-SCALE INDUSTRIAL SYSTEMS DATA](https://www.eurecom.fr/en/publication/6524)**

 ## Introduction to Model Interpretability